masceron/Cataphract/README.md

 ___
 </div>

-A somewhat UCI-compliant chess engine written in C++.
-Estimated ELO is around 3400.
+An UCI chess engine written in C++.

 ## Features:
 ### Search: